pratyushjain99/Project4-pratyusj/README.md

 **Three status notes:**
  - Like the other projects, you must do this project alone.
- - Additional information about deploying your web service to the cloud will be provided before Task 1 is due (and you have two weeks for Task 2).
+ - The updated information on how to deploy Task 2 to the cloud and how to submit Task 2 for grading has been added below.
- - The images are accurate, but mislabled "Heroku" instead of GitHub Codespaces.
+  - The images have been relabled to reflect using GitHub Codespaces.

 ## Project Topics: Mobile to Cloud application